JawadulHadi/JawadulHadi/README.md

 - Built a provider-agnostic AI integration layer for OpenAI, Gemini, and Anthropic
 - Designed a three-stage recovery model: retry, retrieval fallback, and rule-based output
-- Reduced dashboard response time from 12 seconds to under 2 seconds through database and search optimization
+- Reduced dashboard response time from 12 seconds to under 2 seconds through database and search optimisation
 - Supported heavy asynchronous workloads with BullMQ and Redis
 - Delivered secure tenant-aware APIs with OAuth 2.0, JWT, and RBAC
 - Executed zero-downtime database migrations on live production systems